-Shore power is when you are plugged in to a pedestal at an RV park or at home.
+Shore power is when you are plugged into a pedestal at an RV park with "hookups," or into an outlet at home.

 See all the great responses explaining the difference between 30amp and 50amp hookups.

-IMPORTANT: "Hot skin" is very serious issue, and occurs when the RV is not grounded properly.
+IMPORTANT: "Hot skin" or "stray voltage" is a very serious issue.
+It occurs when the RV is not grounded properly.

 Can you plug your RV into a 110 outlet?